kimgyoungrae/SoD-SpeedGrader-Documentation/speedgrader.md

 # Canvas SpeedGrader
 {:.no_toc}

-{: .highlight .err }
+{: .note-title }
-Page Under Development
+> Page Under Development
-Please note that this site is still under development.
+> Please note that this site is still under development.

 ## Table of contents
 {: .no_toc .text-delta }